-"We fully recognise the economic development potential of this site and we are committed to exploiting this potential to the full, particularly given the climate we now find ourselves in."
+"We fully recognise the economic development potential of this site, and we are committed to exploiting this potential to the full, particularly given the climate we now find ourselves in."

-I wish to take this opportunity to reaffirm that the entire Board of the Maze Long Kesh Development Corporation continue to be united in our commitment to our originating vision for the development of the site, "Peace to Prosperity".
+I wish to take this opportunity to reaffirm that the entire Board of the Maze Long Kesh Development Corporation continue to be united in our commitment to ensuring that the potential of the site to deliver significant employment and social and economic value to the entire region is realised.